top of page

 I am also an Associate Lecturer and Seminar Leader.
 I hold an LLB (Hons) Law from Stirling University and LLM (Master of Laws) from City University London, and I have conducted Doctoral Research on colonialism and sexuality at Middlesex University.

-I have delivered lectures and taught classes on sexuality and colonialism in law and disability law, and I also have a lot of experience teaching communication skills for vocational degrees, often in healthcare settings, such as M.Ost Osteopathy, BSc Dietetics and BSc Physiotherapy, or on BA and MA Social Work programmes.
+I have delivered lectures and taught classes on sexuality and colonialism in law and disability law.
+I also have a lot of experience teaching communication skills for vocational degrees, often in healthcare settings, such as M.Ost Osteopathy, BSc Dietetics and BSc Physiotherapy, or on BA and MA Social Work programmes.

 Writing